 Best Practices

 The best accountmade workflows are usually simple.
-Start with a clear story, give the workspace the right context, and use the editor to tighten the last mile before the deck goes out.
+Give the workspace approved sources, curate a clean claim library, and let the claim check and reviewer queue do the last mile before the deck goes out.

 Treat the brand kit as a shared system